 Envisioning Invisible Things

 Serna and his colleagues acknowledge that their theory can be applied only to small objects — and that it’s entirely hypothetical.
-But they believe it opens the door to a number of possibilities, including gains in bioengineering and communications, although they don’t specify how those or any other fields would benefit from invisibility. “‘[T]he fact that the object can ‘see’ the exterior without external layers preventing or hindering vision is novel and promising,'” Luis Landesa, the head of the research project, said in the University of Extremadura article.
+But they believe it opens the door to a number of possibilities, including gains in bioengineering and communications, although they don’t specify how those or any other fields would benefit. “‘[T]he fact that the object can ‘see’ the exterior without external layers preventing or hindering vision is novel and promising,'” Luis Landesa, the head of the research project, said in the University of Extremadura article.

 Pretend for a moment the filler method is able to achieve invisibility on a large scale.
 Aircraft could fly undetected and without any cloaking device obstructing the pilot’s view.
 Yes, that would give the world a “Wonder Woman” jet.
 And who knows what good (or bad) invisible people could do for society.
 On a smaller but still significant scale, fillers could help medical technologies fight disease or shape still-unimagined devices that could exponentially increase computing power.